Adzz/data_schema/README.md

 This says in the source data there will be a field called `:text`.
 When creating a struct we should get the data under that field and pass it too `cast_string/1`.
 The result of that function will be put in the resultant struct under the key `:content`.

-There are 4 kinds of struct fields we could want:
+There are 5 kinds of struct fields we could want:

 1. `field`     - The value will be a casted value from the source data.
 2. `list_of`   - The value will be a list of casted values created from the source data.
-3. `has_one`   - The value will be created from a nested data schema.
+3. `has_one`   - The value will be created from a nested data schema (so will be a struct)
+4. `has_many`  - The value will be created by casting a list of values into a data schema.
+(You end up with a list of structs defined by the provided schema).
+Similar to has_many in ecto
-4. `aggregate` - The value will a casted value formed from multiple bits of data in the source.
+5. `aggregate` - The value will a casted value formed from multiple bits of data in the source.

 To see this better let's look at a very simple example.
 Assume our input data looks like this: